Tamaized/AoV/README.md

 ## Classes
   * Healer
     * Healer, main focus is to well..
-Heal, yourself, others, and so on.
+Heal.. yourself, others, and so on.
 Yes Zombies(Well most undead really) will take damage.
   * Defensive Caster
     * Main focus is to cast buffs/spells unto yourself and friends to increase your resistance and protection.
     * It's been requested so I'll be implementing a Dodge system (Base 0%) that will probably only be able to be increased from this class.